tyconsulting/AzureFunctionVotingAppDemo/README.md

 2. Share the flows with other users in your organization

 ## Conclusion
 In this sample app, we have demonstrated how to securely integrate Azure Functions with other Azure services such as Azure SQL DB using Key Vault.
-We have also demonstrated how to trigger the function from mobile devices using QR codes.
+We have also demonstrated how to trigger the function from mobile devices using QR codes and MS Flow.

 ## Credit
 In this project, several components come from other community projects: